Home

 Narnia e Narni

-From the History to the Fantasy
+From History to Fantasy

 Discover the land of Narni(a)

-“Narnia and Narni, From the History to the Fantasy,” is the new book by Giuseppe Fortunati (Heos Editor).
-The writer explains the cultural background which led Clive Staples Lewis to write “The Chronicles of Narnia” (which has been made into a Disney motion picture under the same title, now showing worldwide) and why he chose to call his wonderful land, where he situated his saga about the eternal struggle between good and evil, “Narnia” .
-Narnia was, from 299 B.C., the Latin name of present-day Narni in Umbria.
+“Narnia and Narni, From History to Fantasy,” is the new book by Giuseppe Fortunati (Published by Heos).
+The writer explains the cultural background which led C.S.
+Lewis to write “The Chronicles of Narnia” (made into a Disney motion picture with the same title, now showing worldwide) and why he chose to call his wonderful land, the scene of his saga about the eternal struggle between good and evil, “Narnia”.

-Heos Editrice 112 pages, 15,00 euros.
+Heos Editrice 112 pages, 15.00 euros.

 ISBN: 8890225610